 How to Get to Jacaranda Street, Sydney?

 Jacaranda Street and the Jacaranda tree tunnel runs along McDougall Street in Kirribilli on Sydney’s North Shore.
 The easiest way to get there is to take a train to Milson’s Point and then walk north along Broughton Street (that’s the away from the Harbour Bridge and past the Kirribilli Hotel).

 Follow the road round as it curves and McDougall Street will be on your right.
 I think the best spot for pics is the southern end of the road towards the waterfront.

 But also take a walk into the park next door, there’s a bright red flowering tree which makes a fantastic flowering contrast that demands your lens’ attention.
 Hurry though you’ve only got until the end of November to get your snaps before the sight disappears – until next year.

-If you’d prefer to head a bit more off the beaten track with your jacaranda snaps, try these suggestions of other brilliant photo spots from Bounced Photon.
+If you’d prefer to head somewhere a little less crowded than Jacaranda street, Sydney has plenty of other places to see jacaranda – try these suggestions of other brilliant photo spots from Bounced Photon.

 Sharing is Caring

-Where’s your favourite place for photographing the jacaranda in Sydney – or elsewhere around the world?
+Where’s your favourite place for photographing the Sydney jacaranda trees?
 Let me know in the comments.
 If you like this post, then please share it on social media.
 If you do no-one will stand in the way of your next selfie!